-This new LiNK series will feature different Linden Hills residents as they share how they are experiencing COVID-19 and the stay-at-home order.
-We hope to share a new story with you each week.
+This LiNK series features different Linden Hills residents as they share how they are experiencing COVID-19.
 If you have a story to share, please email email@example.com.

 The Teacher Lives in a Zoom Room